SaAnBui/SaAnBui/README.md

 👀 I’m interested in data analytics and data science. <br>

-🌱 I just took my French DELF B1 test in June 2023.
-Thus, I will refocus my attention on improving my data skills.
+🌱 I took my French DELF B1 test in June 2023.
+So from now on, I will refocus my attention on improving my data skills.

 📫 Reach me at sabui8182@gmail.com
 Or find me on